getporter/porter/CONTRIBUTING.md

   because they are not finished being designed or we aren't sure if we want the feature, etc.

-Maintainers will do our best regularly make new issues for you to solve and then help out as you work on them. 💖
+Maintainers will do their best to regularly make new issues for you to solve and then help out as you work on them. 💖

 We have a [roadmap] that will give you a good idea of the